-768. The Heads of State and Government welcomed the convening of the high-level meeting of the UN General Assembly held on 04 December 2018, in New York, pursuant to General Assembly resolution 72/230, to discuss the gaps and challenges of middle-income countries in the implementation of the 2030 Agenda for Sustainable Development.
+888. The Heads of State and Government welcomed the convening of the high-level meetings of the UN General Assembly held on 17 June and 2 July 2021 pursuant to General Assembly resolution 74/231 to discuss the gaps and challenges of middle-income countries in the implementation of the 2030 Agenda for Sustainable Development, and on 11 May 2023 pursuant to General Assembly resolution 76/215, under the theme "Accelerating the achievement of the Sustainable Development Goals in middle-income countries, with a focus on the environmental dimension.

-769. The Heads of State and Government recalled the international Conferences on Development Cooperation with Middle Income Countries held in March 2007 in Madrid, Spain, in October 2007 in San Salvador, El Salvador, and in August 2008 in Windhoek, Namibia, in June 2013 in San Jose, Costa Rica, as well as the regional conferences on "increasing the competitiveness of African Middle Income countries" held in Cairo, Egypt, in March 2008,and "The Middle-Income Countries' Perspective on Sustainable Development in CIS, Eastern and Southern Europe", held in Minsk, Belarus, in May 2013, and "Fostering inclusive and sustainable industrial development in middle-income countries in Europe and Central Asia through innovation and technological learning: needs, potentials and best practices" held in Minsk, Belarus, in April 2015.
+889. The Heads of State and Government recalled the international Conferences on Development Cooperation with Middle Income Countries held in March 2007 in Madrid, Spain, in October 2007 in San Salvador, El Salvador, in August 2008 in Windhoek, Namibia, in June 2013 in San Jose, Costa Rica, as well as the regional conferences on "increasing the competitiveness of African Middle Income countries" held in Cairo, Egypt, in March 2008 and "The Middle-Income Countries' Perspective on Sustainable Development in CIS, Eastern and Southern Europe", held in Minsk, Belarus, in May 2013 and "Fostering inclusive and sustainable industrial development in middle-income countries in Europe and Central Asia through innovation and technological learning: needs, potentials and best practices" held in Minsk, Belarus, in April 2015.